-To use your To-Do List, simply work your way through it in order, dealing with the A priority tasks first, then the Bs, then the Cs, and so on.
+To use your list, simply work your way through it in order, dealing with the A priority tasks first, then the Bs, then the Cs, and so on.
 As you complete tasks, tick them off or strike them through.

-You can use To-Do Lists in different ways in different situations.
-For instance, if you're in a sales-type role, a good way to motivate yourself is to keep your To-Do List relatively short, and aim to complete it every day.
+What you put on your list and how you use it will depend on your situation.
+For instance, if you're in a sales-type role, a good way to motivate yourself is to keep your list relatively short, and aim to complete it every day.

-Many people find it helpful to spend, say, 10 minutes at the end of the day, organizing tasks on their To-Do List for the next day.
+Many people find it helpful to spend, say, 10 minutes at the end of the day, organizing tasks on their list for the next day.

-Although using a paper list is an easy way to get started using To-Do Lists, software-based approaches can be more efficient in spite of the learning curve.
+Although using a paper list is an easy way to get started, software-based approaches can be more efficient in spite of the learning curve.
 These can remind you of events or tasks that will soon be overdue, they can also be synchronized with your phone or email, and they can be shared with others on your team, if you're collaborating on a project.

 There are many time management software programs available.
-At a simple level, you can use MSWord or MSExcel to manage your To-Do Lists.
-Some versions of Microsoft Outlook, and other email services such as Gmail, have task lists and To-Do Lists as standard features.
+At a simple level, you can use MSWord or MSExcel to manage your lists.
+Some versions of Microsoft Outlook, and other email services such as Gmail™, have task lists as standard features.
 Remember the Milk is another popular online task management tool that will sync with your smartphone, PDA, or email account.
-It can even show you where your To-Do List tasks are on a map.
+It can even show you where your tasks are on a map.
 Other similar services include Todoist and Toodledo.

-One of the biggest advantages to using a software-based approach to manage your To-Do List is that you can update it easily.
+One of the biggest advantages to using a software-based approach to manage your list is that you can update it easily.
 For example, instead of scratching off tasks and rewriting the list every day, software allows you to move and prioritize tasks quickly.

-To-Do Lists can help you stay on top of important projects and piles of undone tasks or decisions.
+To-do lists can help you get, and stay, on top of important projects and piles of tasks or decisions.

-You can use a To-Do List in this situation to help stay organized.
-You can structure your list by team member, writing out tasks and deadlines for every person on the project.
+In this situation, structure your list by team member, writing out tasks and deadlines for every person on the project.
 Each day as you write out your own tasks that need completion, you can also check your Team To-Do List to see who's working on what, and if anything is due in that day.
 You can also include other tasks that you need to complete as part of your job.

 Or, imagine you're in a sales role and have a long list of people who you need to talk to.
 You write out a list of everyone you need to call and every client you need to see, and start prioritizing.

-To be well organized in the workplace, you need to be using To-Do Lists or Action Programs.
+To be well organized in the workplace, you need to be using to-do lists.
 By using them, you will ensure that:

 Mark the importance of the task next to it, with a priority from A (very important) to F (unimportant).
 Redraft the list into this order of importance.
 Then carry out the jobs at the top of the list first.
 These are the most important, most beneficial tasks to complete.